mbwatson/publications/README.md

 #### Dockerfile

-The Dockerfile used to build the Django container takes care of installing your project's dependencies; here we outline two common options for this step.
-One commonly uses either Pipenv or a requirements.txt file to define your project dependencies.
+The Dockerfile used to build the Django container takes care of copying over the project files and installing its dependencies.

 ```